FujitsuEnablingSoftwareTechnologyGmbH/cmm-documentation/cmm2.0.14_system_operators_guide/glossary.md

 ### Dimension

-A key/value pair that allows for a flexible and concise description of the data to be monitored, for example, region, availability zone, service tier, or resource ID.
+A key/value pair that allows for a flexible and concise description of the data to be monitored, for example region, availability zone, service tier, or resource ID.
 Each dimension describes a specific characteristic of the metrics to be monitored.

 In CMM, metrics are uniquely identified by a name and a set of dimensions.
 Dimensions can serve